 Help identify your child’s interests early on.

-I believe it is good to help a child identify/define her strengths and interests as soon as you start noticing anything bubble to the top.
+College and career planning can be a daunting task, as I've learned most recently with my daughter Sarah, who's a high school senior.
+I'm glad our family began determining her interests and possible careers early on in order to find the college that will best suit her.
+I believe it's good to help a child identify/define her strengths and interests as soon as you start noticing anything bubble to the top.
 My daughter has had a creative streak since childhood.
 That was evident in the games she made up for neighborhood friends, in the ways she interacted with and distracted her younger brother, and in the poems, stories, and essays she wrote.

 Admittedly, I was disappointed when I saw her shying away from math (my interest) and sciences (something my husband has always enjoyed), but it was also when I began realizing and acknowledging that her unique creative interests and personality would begin to guide her college major and career path.